 Our approach combines longitudinal perspective of process tracing method and cross-country comparison.
 In each country, various processes and relevant phenomena in CPAFS have been observed and individual actors, their goals, motivations and relationships were analysed.
-Subsequently, a comparison of these processes was conducted among selected countries and the conclusions were drawn.
+Subsequently, a comparison of these processes was conducted among selected countries and conclusions were drawn.

 Three major types of data were used.
 The first were the documents and materials related to the development of online education projects under study.
-All country teams performed several semi-structured interviews both with insiders and bystanding experts.
-This provided key information for the tracing the evolution of selected cases in countries under the study - the data related to the process tracing and data feeding the joint QCA analysis.
+All country teams, the Czech Republic, Denmark and Spain, performed several semi-structured interviews both with insiders and bystanding experts in the field of financial and alternative financial services.
+This provided key information for tracing the evolution of selected cases in countries under the study - the data related to the process tracing and data feeding the joint QCA analysis.

-As the units of analysis, the SI projects were selected using desk research, expert interviews and media analysis.
-In the next step, an online network analysis was conducted in order to map the strategic action field.
-Finally, all generated online projects were coded for their organizer, target group, method of education, main sponsor and age and hierarchical cluster analysis was applied in order to select two projects representing most different groups of projects in each country.
-Subsequently, 2 core projects per country were chosen.
+Based on desk research, expert interviews and media analysis, the SI projects, as units of analysis, were selected.
+In the next step, an online network analysis was conducted in order to map the strategic action field (a particular unit of collective action in the society defined by its primary focus) in order to depict the set of key actors in the area of our focus and their relations.
+Finally, all generated online projects were coded (for their organizer, target group, method of education, main sponsor and age) and hierarchical cluster analysis was applied in order to select two projects representing most different groups of projects in each country.
+Subsequently, two core SI projects per country were chosen.

 Country field comparison can be briefly summarized as follows.
-The gradual transition of educational projects from offline to online form can be traced both in the Czech Republic and Spain, in a limited way also in Denmark.
-Online form thus actually represents an innovation enabling broader impact.
+The gradual transition of educational projects from offline to online formats can be traced both in the Czech Republic and Spain, in a limited way also in Denmark.
+Online format thus actually represents an innovation enabling broader impact on a wider audience.
 A common feature of all three compared systems is the partnership principle.
 However, the partnership takes different shapes within individual national settings in terms of the leadership and level of participation.
 In the Danish context, consumer protection is driven by partnerships among the government, municipalities and various civil society organizations.
 Spain is typical by the crucial role of wide cooperative networks of actors with the emphasis on alternative and solidarity economy principles.
 On the contrary, in the Czech Republic, business is very often one of the pillars of the innovation process, while other sectors do not play such significant role.
 The type of the partnership is reflected also in the field dynamism which has been both top down and bottom up, representing broader trends within the national contexts.

-The financial and economic crisis influenced the national systems in a different ways.
+The financial and economic crisis influenced the national systems in different ways.
 In Denmark, the direct impact on consumers may be evaluated as moderate.
 In the Czech Republic, the financial crisis worsened the availability of bank loans, especially for people with lower incomes while in Spain, economic crisis resulted in a general distrust towards the traditional banking system and financial markets with several substantial institutional consequences.

-All the analysed projects focus on vulnerable groups threatened by over-indebtedness and the subsequent poverty and other social, economic and even criminal problems.
-Such groups are of a wide spectre and cannot be easily categorized.
+All the analysed projects focus on vulnerable groups threatened by over-indebtedness and subsequent poverty followed by other social and economic and problems.
+Such groups are of a wide spectrum and cannot be easily categorized.
+In this context, all three national teams examined different organizational traits to gain relevant inputs for the ITSSOIN hypotheses.